sentioxyz/docs/docs/How-to Guides (by examples)/data-collection/working-with-different-chains/evm-chains/monitor-call-count-by-trace.md

 > ✅
 >
-> See this [repo](https://github.com/sentioxyz/sentio-processors/blob/main/projects/loopring/src/processor.ts#L85) for more context.&#x20;
+> See this [repo](https://github.com/sentioxyz/sentio-processors/blob/main/projects/loopring/src/processor.ts#L85) for more context.